Chaste Lamb Tree

 PROBLEMS: The only thing I've seen is freeze damage in the northern part of the state.
 Sometimes dead wood needs to be trimmed out.
 This can be alleviated to a great extent by using the organic program and the Sick Tree Treatment for trees in stress.

 PROPAGATION: Pick the dry fruit in the fall and clean by maceration and floating the hulls away.
 Treat to break dormancy by stratification in moist sand, soil or peat at 41 degrees for 90 days.
 Vitex can also be grown from layers and greenwood cuttings kept humid or under mist.
+The seeds sprout all around under the existing tree and small seedlings can easily be potted to grow and plant elsewhere.

 INSIGHT: Fruits have been used as a peppery substitute.
 White flowering vitex has been considered a form of chastity.
 According to Texas Trees by Paul W. Cox and Patty Leslie, an oil can be made from the seeds to provide sedative properties.
-A tea made from the leaves is said to have anti-aphrodisiac properties and reportedly used by the monk’s to help them remain chaste.
+A tea made from the leaves is said to have anti-aphrodisiac properties and reportedly used by some monk's to help them remain chaste.
 The leaves can be used to spice foods and a perfume is made from the flowers.
 Vitex should not be used as a primary tree on landscape projects, farm or ranch but certainly should be used as a colorful and interesting secondary tree.

 Hummingbird Moth on Vitex